 Below we share our top 5 marketing management tools along with links to access those tools right away so you can start producing consistent, relationship building marketing campaigns that save a lot of time, help grow marketing productivity and bring in BIG results for your business or organization...

 Inspiration, motivation, passion, and mission are all precursors for success.
 These things help launch the idea, product, program or service and give us the start for achieving success.
 But how do you actually get there?
 How do you get to the kind of success that goes viral, that starts trending, that is big, bold, and for some, sustainable?
 It comes from taking consistent action.
 One swim stroke, one step, one breath, one word, one brush stroke, one phone call, and one email at a time.
 This is continued over a long period of time.
 A long period of time is at least 6 months and most times, it can take a year or two, or even more, to see the results of your efforts.

 It takes heartened commitment and sometimes it can be painful.
 So how does one do it?
 What is it that keeps us from derailing and getting off path?
 Many think it is inspiration or motivation that drives consistent action, but that's not it at all...

 Google is like the online phone book.
 I look up phone numbers and websites for businesses every single day on Google.
 I type in the name of the business and the city they are in, and it’s surprising how many businesses I can’t find in the Google search results.
 That’s a shame because guess what happens when I can’t find them?
 I go find someone else.
 Guess what your potential customers are doing if they can't find you?
 They go find someone else.

 So, by the end of today, I have a challenge for you.
-Set up your Google Local page.
-Google Local is the service provided by Google that allows you to have a local listing with Google so that people like me, and your potential customers can easily find you and your contact information.
+Set up your Google Business Profile page.
+Google Business Profile is the service provided by Google that allows you to have a local listing with Google so that people like me, and your potential customers can easily find you and your contact information.